decidim/decidim/README.md

 You have several rake tasks available for you:

-* `bundle exec rake development_app`: Creates a development app inside `decidim_development` which you can use to run an application with the gems in your path.
+* `bundle exec rake development_app`: Creates a development app which you can use to run an application with the gems in your path.
 * `bundle exec rake test_all`: Generates a test app for every engine and runs their tests.
-* `bundle exec rake generate_all`: Generates all the tests apps but doesn't run the tests - this is useful is you want to run them manually afterwards.
-* `cd <component>` and do `bundle exec rspec spec` to run those particular tests.

 ### Browse Decidim